 My friend asked us to.

 Simple as that.
 I didn’t know much about Scouting, but what I did know led me to believe it would be a positive experience.

 But why do we continue to be active in Cub Scouting?
-There are so many reasons why, but here are the top 5.
+There are so many benefits of Cub Scouts to my kids, but here are the top 5.

 Cub Scouting gets my son off electronics and outside.
 Camping and hiking are the Scouting outdoor experiences that come to mind first.
 But Cub Scouts are outdoors for many other reasons.

 The requirements to earn rank badges and other awards include outdoor activities.